Skip to main content

 Withdraw

-Request withdrawal when ready.
+Request withdrawal of your principal when ready.
 Processing time depends on the vault's configuration and current liquidity.

 • Gas sponsorship for gardener submissions